Timothy Cutler

 Timothy Cutler (May 31, 1684 – August 17, 1765) was an American Episcopal clergyman and rector of Yale College.
+He was the first rector of Christ Church (today's Old North Church) in Boston's North End, serving from 1723 until his death in 1765.

 Family background

-Cutler was born in Charlestown, Massachusetts, a descendant of Robert Cutler who settled there prior to October 28, 1636.
+Cutler was born in Charlestown, Massachusetts, in 1684, a descendant of Robert Cutler, who settled there prior to October 28, 1636.
 His father was Major John Cutler, an anchorsmith, and his mother, Martha Wiswall.
+He was their fifth child.
 Both his father and grandfather opposed the government formed after the overthrow of Edmund Andros, an early colonial governor in North America, and head of the short-lived Dominion of New England in 1689.
 Although severely penalized, they refused to subscribe to the government until it had received royal sanction.
 His ancestors' tendency to conform to the established order suggests a reason for Timothy's subsequent conversion to the Church of England.

 Early life

 When seventeen years old, Cutler graduated from Harvard College, and on January 11, 1709/10, having come from Massachusetts to Connecticut with the recommendation of being "one of the best preachers both colonies afforded", he was ordained pastor of the Congregational church in Stratford.